ManoranjanBehera1/Markdown-Project/README.md

 Once the server is running, open your browser and navigate to http://localhost:3000/.
 The application will automatically reload whenever you modify any of the source files.

 To run the backend
-Go to the backend project folder and run the command --> npm init
+Go to the backend project folder and run the command --> npm install

 Development server
 To start a local development server, run: